 American Haiku Archives

-State Library Foundation Bulletin #57, October 1996, and Striking Gold: The American Haiku Archive, promotional text I promulgated widely in 1995 to help promote the formation of the archives.
+You can also read my report about the American Haiku Archives Inauguration (with photos), originally published in the California State Library Foundation Bulletin #57, October 1996, and Striking Gold: The American Haiku Archive, promotional text I promulgated widely in 1995 to help promote the formation of the archives.